I am a credentialed provider through a central credentialling agency for health insurance providers.

 - I require payment from my patients at the time of service.

 - I will provide you with a superbill once each month, with the Prenatal Massage & Education necessary codes and other required information.
+I am not always timely with these.

 - It is the patient’s responsibility to submit forms to their health insurance company for reimbursement.